This post first appeared on Real Housemomss where I am a contributor.

 - Pour 2 tablespoons of the lemonade jello into the bottom of each plastic cup.

-- Transfer the baking sheet to the fridge and chill the shots for 20 to 30 minutes or until the jello begins to set and the top is tacky.
+- Transfer the baking sheet to the fridge and chill the shots for 30 minutes or until the jello begins to set and the top is tacky.